fdilke/bewl/notes/coset-geometries.md

 Clearly just (G:V) - (G:E) + (G:F).

-I'd expect that under reasonable conditions, if such a 'polyhedron geometry' has an automorphism group G which acts transitively on its vertices/edges/faces, then we can reconstruct it as a rank 3 Buekenhout geometry via the above construction with V,E,F the subgroups stabilizing a vertex.
+I'd expect that under reasonable conditions, if such a 'polyhedron geometry' has an automorphism group G which acts transitively( and "orientation-preservingly"?) on its vertices/edges/faces, then we can reconstruct it as a rank 3 Buekenhout geometry via the above construction with V,E,F the subgroups stabilizing a vertex.
 Will add a ref here to a suitable book if I find one!
+Peter Cameron's online book about projective geometry is a starting point.